 There’s something about visiting a city at Christmas time.
 The people shopping and rushing, the cold air making cheeks rosy and the sounds of the season (traffic noises?
 I’d rather say Christmas carols!)
-We’ve been sharing tips for visiting Philadelphia at Christmas time for years and we now share with you what’s happening in Philadelphia for Christmas 2018.
+We’ve been sharing tips for visiting Philadelphia at Christmas time for years and we now share with you what’s happening in Philadelphia for Christmas 2019.
 Even better, these are all free things to do in Philadelphia with kids during Christmas!

 FREE Things to do in Philadelphia with Kids this Christmas

 This is the first of our things to do in Philadelphia with kids this Christmas.
 The Macy’s Christmas light show is a tradition reaching back to 1956 and includes performances on the historic Wanamaker Grand Organ.
 This year the show is narrated by Julie Andrews and includes 100,000 LED lights.
 Watch snowflakes, ballerinas, and reindeer float beyond the four-story-high velvet curtain of the Grand Court atrium.

 Macy’s Christmas Light Show and Holiday Display location

 - Macy’s Christmas Light Show & other holiday displays are located at The Wanamaker Building, 1300 Market Street Philadelphia, PA.

 Macy’s Christmas Light Show Schedule

 - Join Macy’s for a special Light Show and Window unveiling event with Santa and Natasha Bedingfield on November 23, 2019 at 1:00 pm.

 - Macy’s Christmas Light Show will run November 29-December 31, 2019.